Lubna of Córdoba: Career

-Questions of Identity
+Questions of identity

 There are many questions pertaining to Lubna's identity and her role within the Madīnat al-Zahrā's library and palace.

 Although variants of her name are found throughout various historical sources, they overlap significantly in terms of time, place, and role in the palace.
 Lubna has also been found under the names of Labna, Labanna/Labana, Libana, and Labona throughout different historical accounts.

 As writer Kamila Shamsie analyzes, "What does seem clear about Lubna of Cordoba is that she was connected to both the palace and the world of books during the reign of al-Hakam II, and was significant enough to be remembered for her intellect and learning."
 She also affirms that Lubna was most likely enslaved within the royal court, contrasting the theory with that of Lubna being a Fatimid invited to the court for specialized book acquisition.

 As Al-Hakam II's personal secretary, the narrative of Lubna being both in charge of the workings of the library and book acquisition in Cairo, Damascus and Baghdad would not be logistically possible, given that she would have to physically leave the library for long periods of travel time.

-Shamsie claims that Lubna might have been two different women, Lubna and Fatima – combined into one woman because the historian responsible could not comprehend that there were two female intellectuals at the same court.
+Kamila Shamsie claims that Lubna might have been two different women, Lubna and Fatima – combined into one woman because the historian responsible could not comprehend that there were two female intellectuals at the same court.
 Lubna and Fatima are described as two different people in several historical accounts, such as in The Story of Islamic Spain by Syed Azizur Rahmad and La corteza de la letra by Marietta Gargatagli.

 Legacy

 A street in Cordoba was named after her in 2019, Avenida Escriba Lubna, commemorating her work as a copyist.
-She is one out of thirty-three women who are identified in professor Inmaculada Serrano Hernández's project, "Mujeres en las Calles de Córdoba" ('Women in the Streets of Cordoba').
+She is one out of thirty-three women who are identified in Inmaculada Serrano Hernández's project, "Mujeres en las Calles de Córdoba" ('Women in the Streets of Cordoba').
 The project has been created in collaboration with Casa Árabe, Centro de Profesorado de Córdoba, Instituto Andaluz de la Mujer, and promoted by the Ayuntamiento of Cordoba.

-The artist, Jose Luis Munoz, created his own depiction of Lubna.
+The artist Jose Luis Munoz created his own depiction of Lubna.
 His series focuses on six important figures during the era of Al-Andalus.
 The portrait of Lubna can be found in the permanent exhibition of La Casa de Sefarad in Córdoba.

+She appears as part of the Heritage Floor as part of Judy Chicago's The Dinner Party art installation (1979).

+The Essay on BBC Radio 3 featured a series dedicated to Islamic Golden Age.
+In one episode, writer Kamila Shamsie explores the life of Lubna of Cordoba.

+The Spanish historian and novelist Jorge Lorente Pérez describes the life of Lubna of Córdoba in his story "The Infinite Multiplication Table".